-Tiquette Bramlett, president of Vidon Vineyard in Newberg, and CJ McCollum, Portland Trail Blazer shooting guard and creator of winery partnership McCollum Heritage 91, headlined a recent event for young food and wine enthusiasts at Feast Portland in September 2021, which would be the last year of the iconic festival’s 10-year run.
+Tiquette Bramlett, president of Compris Vineyard in Newberg, and CJ McCollum, Portland Trail Blazer shooting guard and creator of winery partnership McCollum Heritage 91, headlined an event for young food and wine enthusiasts at Feast Portland in September 2021, which would be the last year of the iconic festival’s 10-year run.
 Both are under 40 and Black, and part of a growing demographic showcasing the expanding diversity in Oregon wine.
 (Note: A year later, Bramlett was nominated for for a Wine Enthusiast 2022 Wine Star Award for Social Visionary of the Year.)

-The Feast Portland conversation was recorded live for an upcoming episode of Claima Stories, a podcast that aims to expose people of color to life-altering career opportunities.
-(Check the website for news on the latest episode.)
+The Feast Portland conversation was recorded for an episode of Claima Stories, a podcast that aims to expose people of color to life-altering career opportunities.
 Host Bimma Williams interviewed Bramlett and McCollum.
 Other guests have included Portland restaurateur Andy Nguyen and Deadstock Coffee owner Ian Williams.

 A California native, Bramlett says that she was training to be a sommelier when she found herself drawn to Willamette Valley pinot noirs.
 “It was just so expressive to me.
 Every wine I tried from the valley was so different and it told a different story, and I love that,” she says.
 “I am so thankful that I get to share my love of wine with so many people now.”